Borde Hill Logo

-The Borde Hill logo reflects the history of the garden’s evolution, shaped by the efforts of many generations and embodying the characteristics of different eras.
-It symbolizes the estate’s inception, where architecture and nature merge, creating an atmosphere of harmony, comfort, and refinement.
+The Borde Hill logo reflects the garden’s history, shaped by the efforts of many generations and embodying the characteristics of different eras.
+It symbolizes the estate’s inception, where architecture and nature merge to create an atmosphere of harmony, comfort, and refinement.

 Borde Hill: Brand overview